What is Hand Lettering?

 Thankfully, removing the oil is a quick and painless process.
 There are a few ways to do it, all of which can be done with basic household supplies.
 You can simply wash your new nibs with dish soap and a small brush (like a toothbrush).
 You can wipe the nibs with something acidic, like vinegar.
 If you have several nibs to clean off at once, you can even stab them into a regular ol potato for fifteen minutes.
 When you’re done, just pull them out, rinse them off, and dry them.
 Easy peasy!

 Want to improve your nib calligraphy?
-The number one thing you can do is practice, of course!
+The easiest way is to practice, of course!
 Do drills, just like the ones you would do for brush lettering.
 It’s a great idea to do a sheet of drills before any lettering session to loosen you up and prepare your arm.

 And if you want to find more awesome resources on nib calligraphy, here are my favorite ways to learn!